apache/druid/docs/querying/sql-window-functions.md

 Window frames, set in ROWS and RANGE expressions, limit the set of rows used for the windowed aggregation.

 ROWS and RANGE accept the following values for `range start` and `range end`:
-- UNBOUND PRECEDING: from the beginning of the window as ordered by the order expression
+- UNBOUNDED PRECEDING: from the beginning of the window as ordered by the order expression
 - _N_ ROWS PRECEDING: _N_ rows before the current row as ordered by the order expression
 - CURRENT ROW: the current row
 - _N_ ROWS FOLLOWING: _N_ rows after the current row as ordered by the order expression
-- _UNBOUNDED FOLLOWING_: to the end of the window as ordered by the order expression
+- UNBOUNDED FOLLOWING: to the end of the window as ordered by the order expression

 See [Example with window frames](#example-with-window-frames) for more detail.